Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 The majority of dogs should avoid a low protein diet at all costs, especially growing puppies and pregnant dogs.
 This is because their nutritional requirements during this stage, especially for proteins, are in high demand for optimum growth and development.
 Lack of any essential nutrients in their diet can lead to malnutrition and impairments.

-Are There Any Side Effects From Switching to Low-Protein Dog Food?
+Are There Any Side Effects in Switching to Low-Protein Dog Food?

 Yes, there are, because protein is one of the essential macronutrients in a dog's diet.
 Hence, decreasing the amount of protein in the foods that they eat can cause health complications.
 It would be best not to use such a diet unless recommended by your veterinarian.